Photo by Innerbody Research

 If you’re a woman struggling with low libido or other sexual dysfunction concerns, you’re not alone.
-Research estimates that 1 in 10 women live with Hypoactive Sexual Desire Disorder (HSDD), and other studies report that approximately 40-50% of all women experience at least one distressing sexual symptom in their lives due to the hormone changes of menopause.1 2 These symptoms vary widely from person to person and can manifest both physically and mentally.
+Research estimates that 10% of adult women live with Hypoactive Sexual Desire Disorder (HSDD), and other studies report that approximately 40-50% experience at least one distressing sexual symptom in their lives due to the hormone changes of menopause.1 2 These symptoms vary widely from person to person and can manifest both physically and mentally.

 Since these symptoms can be highly distressing and result in lowered self-esteem or relationship difficulties, you may be looking for the quickest fix possible.
 But with so many options on the market — a lot of which are from shady companies making impossible promises — how do you know which ones are effective and, most importantly, safe?